Fraud Defense in Los Angeles

 Are You Facing Fraud Charges?

-Fraud is described as the intentional deception that is performed for the purpose of personal gain, usually financial gain that causes damage or loss to another individual or company.
-In order to be convicted of this crime, there must be significant proof that fraud was committed with purposeful intent.
+Fraud is described as the intentional deception performed for personal gain, usually financial, causing damage or loss to another individual or company.
+To be convicted of this crime, there must be significant proof that fraud was committed with purposeful intent.

-This is a complicated issue that requires a strong team of fraud defense lawyers with skills in investigation and the ability to discover evidence.
-It is important to enlist the help of a team of attorneys who can look at the situation from different angles.
-Our firm works as a team, and through our differing perspectives, we can observe details that may solidify your case.
+This is a complex issue that requires a strong team of fraud defense attorneys with skills in investigation and the ability to discover evidence.
+It is important to enlist the help of a team of attorneys who can examine the case from different perspectives.
+Our firm works as a team, and through our differing perspectives, we can observe details that may solidify your defense.

 Laws governing the crime of fraud are covered under California Penal Code §484.
 Under this code, every individual who shall "fraudulently appropriate property" will be guilty of this crime.
 There are many different types of fraud that can create complex issues that are difficult to defend.